 • Athena - all upper-voices group

-• Soul – our newest R&B group
+• Soul – our R&B group

 'Soul' is all about rich harmonies, heartfelt grooves, and the joy of making music together.
 We celebrate the best of soul, R&B, and gospel-inspired sounds, bringing smooth vocals and dynamic energy to every performance.
 Whether it’s an intimate ballad or a high-energy jam, our aim is to connect with audiences through authenticity, warmth, and real groove.
 Our rehearsals are full of laughter, inside jokes, and the kind of musical moments that make us forget we’re “rehearsing” at all.